 (a) Administrative expenses as a percent of the market value of assets for the last experience study were found to be approximately 0.06% of the assets for all of the VRS plans.
-This would provide an assumed investment return rate for GAAP purposes of slightly more than the assumed 6.75%.
+This would provide an assumed investment return rate for GASB purposes of slightly more than the assumed 6.75%.
 However, since the difference was minimal, and a more conservative 6.75% investment return assumption provided a projected plan net positin that exceeded the projected benefit payments, the long-term expected rate of return on investments was assumed to be 6.75% to simplify preparation of OPEB liabilities.

-The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the four-year period from July 1, 2012 through June 30, 2016.
+The actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the four-year period from July 1, 2012 through June 30, 2016.
 Changes to the actuarial assumptions as a result of the experience study are as follows:

-Mortality Rates (Pre-retirement, Update to a more current mortality tablepost-retirement healthy, and disabled) RP-2014 projected to 2020 Retirement Rates Lowered rates at older ages and changed final retirement from 70 to 75 Withdrawal Rates Adjusted rates to better fit experience at each year age and service through 9 years of service Disability Rates Adjusted rates to better match experience Salary Scale No change Discount Rate Decrease rate from 7.00% to 6.75%
+Mortality Pates (Dro retirement Lindata ta a mara current mortality tabla Mortality Rates (Pre-retirement, Update to a more current mortality table- post-retirement healthy, and disabled) RP-2014 projected to 2020 Retirement Rates Lowered rates at older ages and changed final retireme from 70 to 75 Withdrawal Rates Adjusted rates to better fit experience at each year age and service through 9 years of service Disability Rates Adjusted rates to better match experience Salary Scale No change Discount Rate Decrease rate from 7.00% to 6.75%